appbaseio/Docs/content/docs/reactivesearch/v3/advanced/analytics.md

 We can import `useAnalytics` hook directly from the **@appbaseio/reactivesearch** library.
 When used, it returns an instance of the [analytics library](https://github.com/appbaseio/analytics.js) which uses the **url** and **credentials** provided to the parent `ReactiveBase` component.

-For example, if we want to track conversions for when a user clicks on **"Visit Store"** button then we can make a button as shown in snippet below.
+For example, if we want to track conversions when a user clicks on **"Visit Store"** button then we can build a button as shown in snippet below.
 Note `queryID` is required property and we can populate it automatically by calling a method on the same instance.

 ```jsx
 import { useAnalytics } from '@appbaseio/reactivesearch'